zesch/pydkpro/README.rst

 **Provide UIMA CAS functionality**

-.. **REC:** It would be great if we could avoid having two implementations of the CAS, one in your project and one in Cassis.
-Let's rather try improving the API in Cassis.

-.. **REC:** This is confusing - why use `cassis.Token <https://github.com/dkpro/dkpro-cassis>`_ and not the DKPro Core token?

-.. **REC:** Instead of having a CAS implementation in pydkpro which adds convenience methods like `get_pos()`, I'd suggest to add a parameter to the Cassis CAS constructor by which an "initializer" can be specified, e.g.

 ``DKProCoreTypeSystem`` would allow integration of other type systems to nicely use `DKPro Cassis <https://github.com/dkpro/dkpro-cassis>`_ with their types systems.
 Generated cas object provide UIMA CAS functionality.
 For example:

-..  python

-.. from pydkpro import DKProCoreTypeSystem
-.. from cassis import Cas

-..  cas = Cas(DKProCoreTypeSystem())

-..
-The effect of this "initializer" (here `DKProCoreTypeSystem()`) would be that it adds the convenience methods.
-It would also allow people with other type systems to nicely use Cassis with their types systems.
-It would even for the first time ever in UIMA allow a cross-type-system convenience API to be established!

 .. code-block:: python